College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 The Research Project is a report of an original empirical research project, which could involve collection of data or an analysis of existing data (i.e. secondary data analysis).
 Students select a topic in consultation with a faculty advisor.

 If you are writing a research project, it is strongly suggested that you take SOC 415: Writing a Research Project, a course designed to help you develop and complete this project.
 Students have successfully presented these projects at national conferences, published these projects as articles in peer-reviewed journals, and submitted these projects as their writing samples in applications for further graduate study.
-Like a literature review or a case study, a research project requires an advisor and a second reader to approve the project; the instrucor from SOC 415 can be one of these two readers.
+Like a literature review or a case study, a research project requires an advisor and a second reader to approve the project; the instructor from SOC 415 can be one of these two readers.
 Some recent titles of research projects include:

 • Punitive Juvenile Justice and Youth Crime Journalism: Chicago 1981-1982